About the Midland MicroMobile® MXT400

 More details on the Midland MicroMobile® MXT400

 Overview: The Midland MXT400 is a GMRS (General Mobile Radio Service) two-way radio with a broadcast range of up to three times that of standard, hand-held, two-way radios (walkie talkies) providing a full 40 watts of power for a maximum operational range of up to 65 miles.
 Key features include: 15 high power GMRS channels, 8 repeater channels for increased range, 142 privacy codes, Auto channel-scan, and Silent Operation.
 The MXT400 is compatible with all Midland and most other brands of GMRS radios.
-Its compact and durable housing can be mounted under a dashboard or glove box with the included mounting hardware, and it also includes a hand-held PTT (push to talk) microphone.
+Its compact and durable housing can be mounted under a dashboard or glove box with the included mounting hardware.
+The 2-way radio includes a hand-held PTT (push to talk) microphone.
 MXTA11 GMRS antenna and MXTA12 antenna mount sold separately.

 Note: Operation of a GMRS radio requires an FCC license.